exterm/exterm.github.io/content/posts/2023-10-15-framework-13-1-year.md

 ---
-title: "The Framework Laptop 13 Review, One Year In"
+title: "Review: The Framework Laptop 13, One Year In"
 ---

 When I first heard about the Framework 13, a new laptop from [a company founded in 2020](https://frame.work), I was instantly excited.
 A focus on repairability and upgradeability to later generations of hardware?
 In a nice, slim package?
 I've been looking for something like this, especially as ThinkPads have gone a bit downhill since Lenovo took over.